OleksandrParkhomenko/hacker-news/README.md

 ## Functionality

-- Create CRUD API to manage news posts.
-The post will have the next fields: title, link, creation date, amount of upvotes, author-name
+- Created CRUD API to manage news posts.
+The post have the next fields: title, link, creation date, amount of upvotes, author-name
-- Posts should have CRUD API to manage comments on them.
-The comment will have the next fields: author-name, content, creation date
+- Posts have CRUD API to manage comments on them.
+The comment have the next fields: author-name, content, creation date
-- There should be an endpoint to upvote the post
+- There is an endpoint to upvote the post
-- We should have a recurring job running once a day to reset post upvotes count
+- Created a recurring job running once a day to reset post upvotes count

 ## How to run localy